jimmy-lyons/Lift-algorithm/README.md

   * lift.openDoor()
   * lift.setTimeout(5000, closeDoor())

-**Scenario #2:** Lift is empty, lift at level 5, button pushed at level 5, passanger wants to go to level 0
+**Scenario #2:** Lift is empty, lift at level 5, button pushed at level 5, passenger wants to go to level 0
 * *Create new instance of Level with levelNumber = 5*
   * level5 = new Level(5)
 * *Add "level5" to lift's "journey" array*